Updated on: October 2, 2025

 - PC Rescue Kit.

 The password manager uses top-notch encryption, supports cross-device synchronization, and auto-fills effectively.
-Still, it isn’t as good as the best standalone password managers, is only included with the priciest plans, and lacks a Windows desktop app.
+Still, it isn’t as good as the best standalone password managers, it’s only included with the priciest plans, and lacks a Windows desktop app.

 Panda has some handy tools for Windows users.
 It’s got a file shredder and an encryption tool.
 The Home versions of Windows don’t have tools for either of these, so this is a big plus.
 Both tools are well-implemented and easy to use.
 I’m also a fan of the optimization tools.
 The junk cleaner cleared 1.2 GB off my hard drive.
 This isn’t as much as TotalAV found, but it still helped.
 The startup manager is also more convenient than the default Windows version and provides helpful data.